Last Updated on

 - Will they experience humiliation, depression, devastation, or despair?

 The relationship between self-esteem and anxiety ends up being an endless cycle: low self-esteem triggers anxiety, and being anxious causes one’s confidence to diminish as fear takes over.
 According to Julia Friederike Sowislo of the Department of Psychology at the University of Basel in Switzerland who analyzed 18 studies regarding anxiety, low self-esteem is equally effective at raising the risk of anxiety as anxiety is at decreasing self-esteem.
 She concluded that low self-esteem makes people vulnerable to obsessing over negative thoughts, which can result in anxiety and depression.
+If your child is struggling with anxiety or depression, they may need some counseling.

 Essentially, people with anxiety disorder do not have enough confidence in themselves to confront their problems.
 They feel and act helpless, only causing more anxiety for the next time they face a similar situation.
 Of course, this is all just a distorted view driven by their low self-esteem.
-A typical example of how this works was pointed out by Dr. Marilyn Sorenson of the Self Esteem Institutee.
+A typical example of how this works was pointed out by Dr. Marilyn Sorenson of the Self Esteem Institute.
 People with low self-confidence tend to worry about looking like a fool in front of others.
 This may cause them to become so nervous in social situations that they develop social anxiety and/or panic attacks.
 They may then avoid certain activities and shy away from relationships, which can really impact the quality of their lives.

 How To Raise Children With High Self-Esteem